Also known as: Lump in the groin, Inguinal lymphadenopathy, Localized lymphadenopathy-groin, Bubo or Lymphadenopathy

 The health care provider will examine you and may feel the lymph nodes in your groin area.
-A genital or pelvic examination may be done.
+A genital or pelvic exam may be done.

 You will be asked questions about your medical history and symptoms, such as:

-The health care provider may also ask you detailed questions about your sexual activities.
+The health care provider may also ask you about your sexual activities.

 Tests that may be done include:

 Armitage JO.
 Approach to the patient with lymphadenopathy and splenomegaly.
 In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 171.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 171.

 Tower RL II, Camitta BM.
 Lymphadenopathy.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+In: Kliegman RM, Stanton BF, St. Geme JW III, Schor NF, Behrman RE, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 484.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 484.